MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 - Configure TPM startup PIN
   - Allow startup PIN with TPM
   - Require startup PIN with TPM
-  - Don't allow startup PIN with TPM
+  - Do not allow startup PIN with TPM

 - Configure TPM startup key
   - Allow startup key with TPM
   - Require startup key with TPM
-  - Don't allow startup key with TPM
+  - Do not allow startup key with TPM

 These options are mutually exclusive.
 If you require the startup key, you must not allow the startup PIN.
 If you require the startup PIN, you must not allow the startup key.
 Otherwise, a policy error will occur.